 The Sound of New York

-Every Thursday evening, at 21:00 (CEST), Stingray DJAZZ presents an unprecedented episode of The Sound of New York, an exploration of the musical universe of a new generation of New York artists.
+Every Tuesday evening, at 21:00 (CEST), Stingray DJAZZ presents an unprecedented episode of The Sound of New York, an exploration of the musical universe of a new generation of New York artists.
 Of diverse origins and all having a unique history and baggage, these musicians gave birth to new sounds that in turn influence the music scene of the entire world.
 This new generation of artists combines sounds from past and present, interacts with a range of other artistic forms, and plays with many influences.
-In September, meet singer-songwriter Bilal, saxophonist Mark Turner, trumpeter Theo Croker, and guitarist Vicente Archer.
+In October, meet singer and pianist Gerald Clayton, drummer Damion Reid, and saxophone player Greg Osby.

 Tuesday, October 2 at 21:00 CEST | Gerard Clayton